KelvinTC/TaskManager/RAILWAY_ENV_VARS.md

 Tip: Keep secrets (DB_PASSWORD, MAIL_PASSWORD, API tokens) only in Railway.
 Do not commit them to git.

+### Should I edit the .env file to use Railway MySQL credentials?
+- Short answer: No. Do not edit/commit the repo’s .env with your Railway MySQL credentials.
+Instead, set the DB_* variables in Railway → Variables.
+- Why: This project’s deploy flow reads environment variables provided by Railway at runtime.
+During deployment we clear config/route caches first, so Laravel uses the live DB_* values from Railway before running migrations/seeders.
+Committing secrets to .env is insecure and can cause cache mismatches on deploys.

+What to do instead (MySQL example)
+- In Railway → Your Project → Service “web” → Variables, set:
+  - DB_CONNECTION=mysql
+  - DB_HOST=<db-host>
+  - DB_PORT=3306
+  - DB_DATABASE=<db-name>
+  - DB_USERNAME=<db-user>
+  - DB_PASSWORD=<db-pass>
+- Redeploy the service (Full Rebuild if you recently changed variables).
+- Verify:
+  - Shell: php artisan migrate:status
+  - Connect: mysql -h "$DB_HOST" -P "$DB_PORT" -u"$DB_USERNAME" -p"$DB_PASSWORD" "$DB_DATABASE"

+Notes
+- The sample .env in this repo defaults to SQLite for local/demo use.
+That’s fine locally, but production credentials should live in Railway Variables.
+- For local development against Railway MySQL, you can export DB_* in your terminal session temporarily (do not commit them) and run artisan commands locally.
+- See also:
+  - “Minimal variables to go live” (below)
+  - “How do I migrate and seed MySQL on Railway?”
+  - “Does this auto-setup the database and tables on Railway?”

 ## Minimal variables to go live
 Set these first.
 Replace values in angle brackets.